jesales28/Museum_of_Candy/README.md

 Musuem of Candy
 ===============

-Project for Web Developer's bootcamp course
+Project for Web Developer's bootcamp course.
+Practice with Bootstrap.
+Learned how to utilize navbars, containers, and grid utilities.